Soontao/presentations/src/ai/How_LLM_Works.md

 ---

-Now, we have a model, we have a pattern, it could be interacted convinetly , let's think about content.
+Now, we have a model, we have a pattern, it could be interacted convinetly, let's think about content.

 ---